01 of 16

 What makes Leeds Castle a particularly fine day out is that there is plenty to please everyone in the family.
 Besides its glorious interiors and wine cellars, it has a devilish maze with an exit through a scary grotto, two playgrounds for pretending to be knights and ladies, a dog collar museum with more than 100 unusual and historic examples, several restaurants, a covered pavilion for temporary exhibits and a full schedule of family-friendly events.

 Continue to 11 of 16 below.

-- By Train: Southeastern Trails run regular... services, 22 and 52 minutes after the hour throughout the day from London Victoria to Bearsted Station.
+- By train: Southeastern Trails run... regular services, 22 and 52 minutes after the hour throughout the day from London Victoria to Bearsted Station.
 The trip takes about an hour.
-The fare, when purchased in advance as two one-way tickets starts at £15.80 (in 2016) A shuttle bus operates from the station to the castle during the summer months.
+A shuttle bus operates from the station to the castle during the summer months.
 Do be careful, by the way, not to accidentally book a train to Leeds in Yorkshire or you could end up 230 miles away.

 11 of 16

 Hever Castle, Anne Boleyn's childhood home is a fascinating place.
 Steeped in the history of Tudor court intrigue, the house was begun in the 13th century and made into a comfortable Tudor home by the Bullen (or Boleyn) family.
 It later became part of Henry VIII's divorce settlement with Anne of Cleves, his 4th wife.
 The house has a very good collection of Tudor portraits, lots of family activities, two mazes to wander around in, jousting, romantic gardens, and several restaurants and snack bars.